Gyprock was the major plasterboard supplier for Perth's Optus Stadium project.

 A range of images, videos and case studies to inspire functional spaces for living, work and leisure.

-Gyprock Fire Mastic is a permanently flexible, water based acrylic sealant for fire resistant caulking of penetrations and joints in plasterboard and masonry surfaces.
+Gyprock Fire Mastic is a permanently flexible, water based acrylic sealant for fire resistant caulking of penetrations and joints in plasterboard walls and ceilings

 Gyprock Fire Mastic is designed to create a fire resistant seal around pipes, conduits, busways, cable trays and ducts which penetrate walls, floors and ceilings.
-It will bond to plasterboard, masonry, concrete, metal deflection heads and cable coverings.
+It will bond to plasterboard, masonry, concrete, steel, and cable coverings.

 *CSR Gyprock only support the use of Gyprock Fire Mastic sealant when used as part of specified Gyprock systems as noted in our literature.